-The E-Mark, also known as the E-Plate or ECE Mark, was established by the United Nations Economic Commission for Europe (ECE).
-It represents a standardized system of vehicle design regulations that apply to both the European Economic Area (EEA) and worldwide.
+With the rising integration of electronic systems in public transport, the E-Mark certification ensures that road vehicles and their components meet strict safety and environmental standards.
+The E-Mark, also known as ECE Mark, was established by the United Nations (UN) Economic Commission for Europe (ECE).
+It represents a standardized system of vehicle design regulations that apply to both the European Economic Area and worldwide.

-The E-Mark is particularly significant when installing switches in city buses.
-These devices must meet specific requirements, such as electromagnetic compatibility according to UN/ECE R10 and fire safety requirements in accordance with UN ECE R118.
+The E-Mark is particularly significant for those looking for network switches for city buses.
+This type of devices must meet specific requirements, such as electromagnetic compatibility as per UN ECE R10 and compliance with fire safety standards outlined in UN ECE R118.

-ROQSTAR M12 Ethernet switches are specifically designed for use in public transport and bear the E1 certification mark.
-This certification confirms their suitability for installation in road vehicles, ensuring a secure and reliable network infrastructure within public transport buses.
+ROQSTAR M12 Ethernet switches are uniquely designed for use in public transport and bear the E1 (Germany) certification mark.
+The E1 certification mark signifies their suitability for installation in road vehicles, thereby guaranteeing a reliable network infrastructure, efficient communication and data transfer within public transport buses.

 The EN 50155 Railroad Standard

 The European standard EN 50155 certifies the suitability of electronic devices for use in rail vehicles.

 The ITxPT Standard